tloeber/utils_and_configs/IDE_settings/vscode/Readme.md

+# Setup

 To start using the settings from this repo on your machine,

-- rename existing versions of keybindings.json and settings.json
+- On Windows only: Move/rename existing versions of keybindings.json and settings.json (automated in shell script but not batch file.)
-- run commands in batch file/shell script to create hard links
+- Run commands in batch file/shell script to create hard links
-- if error occurs, check if your vscode path differs
+- If error occurs, check if your vscode configs are stored in different location

-Prerequisite:
+# Troubleshooting

+- If hardlink breaks (it can - at least on Windows), simply re-run batch file/shell script to generate it again.
+(Make sure the version in repo is up to date.)

+# Prerequisites

 - This repo must be cloned to main drive (since hard links are not supported across drives)